dreamxyp/ethereumjs-vm/README.md

 ### Running Tests

 Tests can be found in the ``tests`` directory, with ``FORK_CONFIG`` set in ``tests/tester.js``.
-There are test runners for [State tests](http://www.hucdocs.org/en/latest/contracts-and-transactions/happyuc-tests/state_tests/index.html) and [Blockchain tests](http://www.hucdocs.org/en/latest/contracts-and-transactions/happyuc-tests/blockchain_tests/index.html).
+There are test runners for [State tests](http://www.ircdocs.org/en/latest/contracts-and-transactions/irchain-tests/state_tests/index.html) and [Blockchain tests](http://www.ircdocs.org/en/latest/contracts-and-transactions/irchain-tests/blockchain_tests/index.html).
 VM tests are disabled since Frontier gas costs are not supported any more.
-Tests are then executed by the [happyucjs-testing](https://github.com/happyucjs/happyucjs-testing) utility library using the official client-independent [HappyUC tests](https://github.com/happyuc-project/tests).
+Tests are then executed by the [icjs-testing](https://github.com/icjs/icjs-testing) utility library using the official client-independent [IrChain tests](https://github.com/irchain/tests).

-For a wider picture about how to use tests to implement EIPs you can have a look at this [reddit post](https://www.reddit.com/r/happyuc-project/comments/6kc5g3/happyucjs_team_is_seeking_contributors/) or the associated YouTube video introduction to [core development with HappyUCjs-vm](https://www.youtube.com/watch?v=L0BVDl6HZzk&feature=youtu.be).
+For a wider picture about how to use tests to implement EIPs you can have a look at this [reddit post](https://www.reddit.com/r/irchain/comments/6kc5g3/icjs_team_is_seeking_contributors/) or the associated YouTube video introduction to [core development with IrChainjs-vm](https://www.youtube.com/watch?v=L0BVDl6HZzk&feature=youtu.be).

 #### Running different Test Types